30 Secret Wonders to Discover in Regional Australia

 Reach for the stars on Mount Augustus, WA

-8/32Scale the summit of Mount Augustus, 450 kilometres north-east of Carnarvon, for ultimate bragging rights: it’s the world’s largest monolith – at 715 metres, it’s more than twice the height of Uluru.
-But come well prepared for this challenging 12-kilometre return walk, which can take five to eight hours to complete.
+7/31Scale the summit of Mount Augustus, just under 500 kilometres north-east of Carnarvon, for ultimate bragging rights: it’s the world’s largest monocline – at around 715 metres, it’s more than twice the height of Uluṟu.
+While very experienced hikers have the incredibly challenging 12-kilometre return walk, the 49-kilometre Mount Augustus Loop Drive is perfect entry-level territory; the two-wheel drive friendly track leads to incredible viewing spots such as Emu Lookout, where visitors can take in the rock’s majesty from afar.

 Image credit: Tourism NT/Lucy Ewing